harsh020/mach/README.md

 - **Lightning TUI & Search:** Drop into a premium, interactive terminal dashboard (`mach log`).
 Press `/` at any time to execute real-time, instantaneous searches across thousands of AI events and code chunks.
 - **Hybrid Indexing (Toggleable):** Mach uses a fast SQLite FTS5 index (`.mach/index.db`) for sub-millisecond queries.
 Running on a constrained system?
 Toggle it off via `--db-enabled false` and Mach will gracefully degrade to pure file-system blob traversal, just like Git.
 - **Zero-Latency Ingestion:** AI events are fired into an asynchronous inbox.
 A lightweight background daemon processes them into the ledger, ensuring 0ms latency impact on your actual AI workflows.
-- **Seamless Hooks:** Automatically installs intercepts for Claude, Copilot, Gemini, Codex, and Cursor.
+- **Seamless Hooks:** Automatically installs intercepts for terminal-based CLI agents (Claude Code, Copilot CLI, Gemini, Codex, etc).

 ## 🚀 Installation